-This is the website of the sound and media artist Anke Eckardt.
+This is the website of Anke Eckardt.

-Her work encompasses art, research and teaching.
+Her work encompasses art, research and curatorial work.

 I have been invited for an exhibition at studioblau in the Saarländisches Künstlerhaus.
 The sound/media art exhibition will take place from 2 June - 17 July 2022.
 (Opening on 1 June 2022)